What is a Method Statement?

 What’s the Difference Between a Method Statement and a Risk Assessment?

 Sometimes, people get confused between a method statement and a risk assessment.
-The fact that there are risk assessment method statements (RAMS) doesn’t help.
+The fact that there are combined risk assessment method statements doesn’t help.

-There is quite a difference between a method statement and a risk assessment.
+But there is a clear difference between a method statement and a risk assessment.

 • A risk assessment identifies potential health hazards and details the control measures that must be taken to eliminate or mitigate the associated risks